chicio/chicio.github.io/_posts/2018-07-05-distribution-enterprise-app-ios-beta.md

   Jenkins (CI), maven (for the upload) and Nexus as our repository manger (we already use all these platform for the distribution of our release version and to store development snapshots of the ipa).
  * Put in place a mini website, configured specifically for the distribution of the beta app.
- * Create some flyers to hang on the wall inside lastminute.com group offices with
-    * QR code so that the use just need to scan it to access to the website and download the app
-    * instruction for additional step to follow just after the installation

 Let's start to see all this steps in details.
 To show you the details and some screenshots of the operation we made I will use a sample project `SampleBetaApp` with bundle identifier `it.chicio.SampleBetaApp`.